a2937/Human-Resource-Machine-Challenge/README.md

 # Human-Resource-Machine-Challenge
-A recreation of the code challenges featured in the hit video game Human Resource Machine.
+A recreation of the code challenges featured in the hit video game Human Resource Machine by Tomorrow Corporation.

 Every code challenge has a function called `humanResourceMachine` that takes as input an array filled with numbers and letters.